ClusterCowboy/InfinityMercsApp/README.md

 - [ ] Restrict specific skills from the TAG
 - [ ] Allow spending of 20 spec ops points on TAG
 - [ ] Allow purchase of other models
-#### Proxy Pack
-- [ ] Choose a single captain from any vanilla or sectorial (Lt not required, must be regular trooper)
-- [ ] Grant additional 10 XP
-- [ ] On level up, grant 2 perks and 10 renown
-- [ ] Doctor between rounds, even if unconscious
-- [ ] Always Elite Deploy with Tac Aware
-- [ ] Allow for selections of other profiles of the captain as other units, no other units allowed for purchase
-	- [ ] Allow these to provide additional orders
-- [ ] Implement Aspect of the Wolf Skill

 ### Company Stats
  - [ ] Renown